TritonDataCenter/linux-live/doc/2-platform-image-construction.md

 The build machine should be running Debian 10 with zfs.

 The build process is self-hosting.
-The first image needs to be created elsewhere - any Debian 10 box with the right packages well do.
+The first image needs to be created elsewhere - a Debian 10 (64 bit) box with the right packages well do.
 Once your organization has the first image, it is probably easiest to go with the self hosting route.